datamllab/rlcard/docs/games.md

 | 53      | Chips of player 2       |

 ### Action Encoding of No-Limit Texas Hold'em
-There 103 actions in No-limit Texas Hold'em.
+There are 103 actions in No-limit Texas Hold'em.
 They are encoded as below.

 <small><sup>\*</sup>Note: Starting from Action ID 3, the action means the amount player should put in the pot when chooses 'Raise'.
 The action ID from 3 to 102 corresponds to the bet amount from 1 to 100.<small>